Ted Hazelwood

 Theodore Eugene Hazelwood (April 25, 1924 – February 27, 2005) was an American football offensive tackle in the National Football League (NFL) for the Washington Redskins.
-Hazelwood also played in the All-America Football Conference (AAFC) for the Chicago Hornets.
+Hazelwood also played in the All-America Football Conference (AAFC) for the Chicago Hornets for the 1949 AAFC season.

+He later appeared in six games for the Washington Redskins in 1953.

 He played college football at the University of North Carolina.
 He played high school football for Frankfort High School in Indiana.